Your Cart (0)

 Integration With Your Existing Tools

-AI fraud detection integrates with your payment processor, e-commerce platform, and customer identity systems.
-Stripe, Braintree, PayPal, or custom payment flows all connect seamlessly.
+AI fraud detection integrates with your payment processor, ecommerce platform, and customer identity systems.
+Stripe, Braintree, Adyen, PayPal, or custom payment flows all connect seamlessly.
 Fraud signals feed into your order management and customer support systems.

-Through our workflow automation services, risk scores are available at every decision point.
+Risk scores become available at every decision point.
 Account creation, login, transaction processing, and account changes all benefit from AI risk assessment.
 Your team sees risk data in their existing dashboards and workflows.
+Integration patterns typically include a pre-authorization webhook (score before the card is charged), a post-authorization async review queue, and a feedback loop that pushes chargeback outcomes back into the training pipeline.

 Why Build Custom vs. Off-the-Shelf

-Stripe Radar and similar tools provide basic fraud detection.
+Stripe Radar, Signifyd, and Kount provide baseline fraud detection.
 They work across millions of merchants and apply generic models.
+Stripe Radar in particular is a reasonable starting point at $0.05 per transaction.
 These models do not understand your specific customer base, product mix, or fraud patterns.
-A $5,000 B2B invoice has a very different risk profile than a $50 consumer purchase.
+A $5,000 B2B invoice has a very different risk profile than a $50 consumer purchase, and a generic model trained on mostly consumer ecommerce data will over-flag your invoices.

 Custom AI fraud detection trains on your data exclusively.
 It learns your legitimate customer behavior, your specific fraud patterns, and your risk tolerance.
 False positive rates drop because the model understands your business context.